-WCAs usually deliver litter (bagged) into the WTS, via a caged vehicle.
-The litter is tipped into the residual bay to be incinerated at Allington.
+WCA usually deliver litter (bagged) into the WTS, via a caged vehicle.
+The litter tipped into the residual bay to be incinerated at Allington.

-Dog waste is now collected together with the bagged litter and should not exceed the agreed 30/70 mix in favour of litter to ensure conformity with the offensive waste directive.
+Dog waste is now collected together with the bagged litter and should not exceed 30/70 mix in favour of litter to ensure conformity with the offensive waste directive.